Monotheism: Judaism

-Judaism is traditionally considered one of the oldest monotheistic religions in the world, although up to the 8th century BCE the Israelites were polytheistic, with their worship including the gods El, Baal, Asherah, and Astarte.
+Judaism is traditionally considered one of the oldest monotheistic religions in the world, although, up to the 8th century BCE, the Israelites were polytheistic, with their worship including the gods El, Baal, Asherah, and Astarte.
 Yahweh was originally the national god of the Kingdom of Israel and the Kingdom of Judah.
-During the 8th century BCE, the worship of Yahweh in Israel was in competition with many other cults, described by the Yahwist faction collectively as Baals.
+During the 8th century BCE, the worship of Yahweh in Israel was in competition with many other cults, collectively described by the Yahwist faction as Baals.
 The oldest books of the Hebrew Bible reflect this competition, as in the books of Hosea and Nahum, whose authors lament the "apostasy" of the people of Israel, threatening them with the wrath of God if they do not give up their polytheistic cults.

 As time progressed, the henotheistic cult of Yahweh grew increasingly militant in its opposition to the worship of other gods.
-Some scholars date the start of widespread monotheism to the late 8th century BCE, and view it as a response to Neo-Assyrian aggression.
+Some scholars date the start of widespread monotheism to the late 8th century BCE and view it as a response to Neo-Assyrian aggression.
 Later, the reforms of King Josiah imposed a form of strict monolatrism.
 After the fall of Judah and the beginning of the Babylonian captivity, a small circle of priests and scribes gathered around the exiled royal court, where they first developed the concept of Yahweh as the sole God of the world.

 Second Temple Judaism and later Rabbinic Judaism became strictly monotheistic.
 The Babylonian Talmud references other, "foreign gods" as non-existent entities to whom humans mistakenly ascribe reality and power.
 One of the best-known statements of Rabbinic Judaism on monotheism is the Second of Maimonides' 13 Principles of faith:

 God, the Cause of all, is one.
 This does not mean one as in one of a pair, nor one like a species (which encompasses many individuals), nor one as in an object that is made up of many elements, nor as a single simple object that is infinitely divisible.
 Rather, God is a unity, unlike any other possible unity.

 Some in Judaism and Islam reject the Christian idea of monotheism.
 Modern Judaism uses the term shituf to refer to the worship of God in a manner which Judaism deems to be neither purely monotheistic (though still permissible for non-Jews) nor polytheistic (which would be prohibited).